iron-fish/ironfish/ironfish-cli/README.md

 ## Starting the CLI

-If you're still in the 'ironfish" directory in your terminal window,
+If you're still in the `ironfish` directory in your terminal window, run `cd ironfish-cli`.
-- `cd ironfish-cli`
-   - Otherwise, 'yarn start' won't be found and you'll get an error.
+   * Otherwise, you'll get a "Command not found" error.
-   - Ironfish-cli is one level below the ironfish directory in the source tree.
-   - In Windows, it's typically in:
-      - C:\users\<your-user-name>\source\repos\ironfish\ironfish-cli
-   - Yarn uses the start and start:once commands in ironfish-cli\package.json

-CLI Actions:
+Next, start the CLI with one of these commands:

-Build, run, and restart when the code changes:
+* Build, run, and restart when the code changes:
    - `yarn start`

-Build, then run the CLI without watching for changes:
+* Build, then run the CLI without watching for changes:
    - `yarn start:once`

 ## Use Scenarios